RedstonerServer/redstoner-utils/README.md

   Always use this branch to change code, please test before pushing.
 (If something goes wrong here, that's okay)

 * **master**
+  This branch is used for the production server.
   Never commit into this branch directly!
 Only merge stable versions of *dev*:
   ```bash
   git checkout master